agolovan/solace-advocate-notes/README.md

 For error conditions, I just log error messages into console.
 We could add toast messages, but again, it is not clear what does business want.

-It will be good to add confirmation dialog when deleting a note
+It will be good to add confirmation dialog when deleting a note, it is just delete a note after clicking delete button

 # Setup database
 - Install Mongodb locally